 Mo Li is a Professor in the Departments of Electrical and Computer Engineering and Phyiscs.
 His research focuses on integrated photonics and optoelectronic materials for optical communication and computing in both quantum and classical regimes.
 Li is a PI (with Arka Majumdar, Karl Bohringer) for the PEAQUE grant and a co-PI (with Xiaodong XU) for the EFRI ACQUIRE grant.

 Xiaosong Li is the Harry and Catherine Jaynne Boand Endowed Professor of Chemistry and an Adjunct Professor of Material Science and Engineering.
+He also serves as the Associate Vice Provost for Research Cyberinfrastructure.
 He has a dual appointment at PNNL and serves as Director of Early Career Network, IDREAM, a DOE Energy Frontier Research Center.
 QIS research in the Li Group focuses on simulations of quantum entanglement and manifestation of relativistic effect in quantum systems.
 In collaboration with Microsoft and the Simons Institute for the Theory of Computing, Li develops reduced dimension algorithm for many-body theory using noisy intermediate-scale quantum computers.
 Li is the Executive Director of Education and Outreach for MEM-C, a co-PI for AQET, the PI for the RQD-NEQ grant and the PI for a grant from Microsoft Azure which provides access to IonQ and Honeywell quantum computers to advance research at UW and our QIS training efforts.

 Charlie Marcus is an Affiliate Professor in the Department of Physics and the Villum Kann Rasmussen Professor at the Niels Bohr Institute in Copenhagen, Denmark, where he was founding Director of the Center for Quantum Devices.
 His research interests concern experimental quantum mechanically coherent electronics based on semiconductor and superconductors, novel and protected qubits, topology in condensed matter systems, and quantum chaos.
 Longer-term research goals include building large-scale interconnected quantum coherent with an eye toward applications in quantum information and exploring nonabelian excitations in condensed matter systems.
 Marcus serves on a number of QIS-related boards including the Wallenberg Center for Quantum Technology in Sweden and was a co-author of the Quantum Manifesto that led to the European Quantum Flagship.
 He is particularly interested in creating two-way exchanges of students and researchers between UW and the Niels Bohr Institute.